castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.1.5 =
+* Fixed issue with scheduled posts not being sent to Discord.

+= 1.1.4 =
+* Added file class-wp-discord-post-jetpack-contact-form.php gone missing by mistake
+* Tested with WooCommerce 3.4.1

 = 1.1.3 =
 * Added logging functions for easy troubleshoot if needed.